ricbl/eyetracking/README.md

 # Code for REFLACX dataset

 This code was used to collect, process, and validate the REFLACX (Reports and Eye-Tracking Data for Localization of Abnormalities in Chest X-rays) dataset.
 This dataset contains 3,032 cases of eye-tracking data collected while a radiologist dictated reports for images from the MIMIC-CXR dataset, paired and synchronized with timestamped transcriptions of the dictations.
 It also contains manual labels for each image, including bounding boxes localizing the lungs+heart and labels (image-level abnormalities and localization of abnormalities through drawn ellipses) used to validate algorithms that find implicit localization of abnormalities from eye-tracking + transcription.
+The dataset is available at [https://physionet.org/content/reflacx-xray-localization/1.0.0/](https://physionet.org/content/reflacx-xray-localization/1.0.0/)

 ## How to use this code